Insurgency in Jammu and Kashmir: 1982–2004

 After Sheikh Abdullah's death, his son Farooq Abdullah took over as Chief Minister of Jammu and Kashmir.
 Farooq Abdullah eventually fell out of favour with the Central Government and the Prime Minister Indira Gandhi, who had his government toppled with the help of his brother-in-law G. M. Shah.
 GM Shah was the chief minister during the 1986 Anantnag Riots until he was removed and replaced by Farooq Abdullah.
 A year later, Abdullah reached an accord with the new Prime Minister Rajiv Gandhi and announced an alliance with the Indian National Congress for the elections of 1987.
 The elections were allegedly rigged in favour of Abdullah.

 Most commentators state that this led to the rise of an armed insurgency movement composed, in part, of those who unfairly lost the elections.
 Pakistan supplied these groups with logistical support, arms, recruits and training.

 In the second half of 1989 the alleged assassinations of the Indian spies and political collaborators by the Jammu Kashmir Liberation Front was intensified.
 Over six months more than a hundred officials were killed to paralyse government's administrative and intelligence apparatus.
-The daughter of then interior affairs minister, Mufti Mohammad Sayeed was kidnapped in December and four militants had to be released for her release.
+The daughter of then interior affairs minister, Mufti Mohammad Sayeed, was kidnapped in December and four militants had to be released in exchange for her release.
 This event led to mass celebrations all over the valley.
 Farooq Abdullah resigned in January after the appointment of Jagmohan Malhotra as the Governor of Jammu and Kashmir.
 Subsequently, J&K was placed under Governor's Rule under Article 92 of state constitution.